Tank Water Heater Services

-Whether you need a traditional gas or electric tank water heater or are looking for a more modern, energy-efficient tankless model, we have the experience and expertise to help you with your decision.
+Whether you need a traditional gas or electric tank-style system or are looking for a more modern, energy-efficient tankless model, we have the experience and expertise to help you with your decision.
 With thousands of satisfied customers and great reviews, we’re confident that you’ll be happy with our water heater service.
-When you need a new water heater installed or in Tucson, you want to be sure you work with a plumber you can trust.
-Cal’s Plumbing has been serving the Tucson area since 1948 with quality water heater installations.
+When you need a new water heater installed or repaired in Tucson, you want to be sure you work with a plumber you can trust.
+Cal’s Plumbing has been serving the Tucson area since 1948 with quality service.

 What’s the Difference Between a Traditional Tank Water Heater & a Tankless Water Heater in AZ?